RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 described as engaging in innocent conduct.
 But see *ante*
-(concluding that Elonis' conviction under §875(c) for discussing a plan to "\`initiate the most heinous school shooting ever imagined'" against "\`a Kindergarten class'" cannot stand without proof of some unspecified heightened mental state).&hellip;
+(concluding that Elonis' conviction under §875(c) for discussing a plan to "'initiate the most heinous school shooting ever imagined'" against "'a Kindergarten class'" cannot stand without proof of some unspecified heightened mental state) &hellip;

 ## II